sslHello/www-project-top-ten-1/2017/A1_2017-Injection.md

 Some of the more common injections are SQL, NoSQL, OS command, Object Relational Mapping (ORM), LDAP, and Expression Language (EL) or Object Graph Navigation Library (OGNL) injection.
 The concept is identical among all interpreters.
 Source code review is the best method of detecting if applications are vulnerable to injections, closely followed by thorough automated testing of all parameters, headers, URL, cookies, JSON, SOAP, and XML data inputs.
 Organizations can include static source ([SAST](/www-community/Source_Code_Analysis_Tools)) and dynamic application test ([DAST](/www-community/Vulnerability_Scanning_Tools)) tools into the CI/CD pipeline to identify newly introduced injection flaws prior to production deployment.

-{%- include t10_subsection.html token="howToPrevent" pos="right" -%}
-Preventing injection requires keeping data separate from commands and queries.<br>
-* The preferred option is to use a safe API, which avoids the use of the interpreter entirely or provides a parameterized interface, or migrate to use Object Relational Mapping Tools (ORMs).<br>
-**Note**: Even when parameterized, stored procedures can still introduce SQL injection if PL/SQL or T-SQL concatenates queries and data, or executes hostile data with EXECUTE IMMEDIATE or exec().<br>
-* Use positive or "whitelist" server-side input validation.
-This is not a complete defense as many applications require special characters, such as text areas or APIs for mobile applications.<br>
-* For any residual dynamic queries, escape special characters using the specific escape syntax for that interpreter.<br>
-**Note**: SQL structure such as table names, column names, and so on cannot be escaped, and thus user-supplied structure names are dangerous.
-This is a common issue in report-writing software.<br>
-* Use LIMIT and other SQL controls within queries to prevent mass disclosure of records in case of SQL injection.

 {%- include t10_subsection.html token="exampleAttackScenarios" pos="left" -%}
 **Scenario #1**: An application uses untrusted data in the construction of the following vulnerable SQL call:<br>
     {% include code_red_begin.html -%} String query = "SELECT * FROM accounts WHERE custID='" + request.getParameter("id") + "'"; {%- include code_red_end.html %}